Skip to main content

 The key distinction: Context determines usage

-• Negative usage: Matthew 6:25 - "Do not be anxious for your life" (fragmenting worry)
+• Negative usage: Matthew 6:25 - "Do not be anxious for your soul" (fragmenting worry)

 • Positive usage: 2 Corinthians 11:28 - Paul's "care for all the assemblies" (godly concern)